June 30, 2019 /

 Many Italians, after the war, migrated in the US, looking for new chances and hoping for a new life.
-Many Americans wanted to be at least one time in Rome once they saw the movie “La Dolce vita” or “Vacanze Romane.”
+And, many Americans want to be at least one time in Rome once they see the movie “La Dolce vita” or “Vacanze Romane.”

 A specific bilateral agreement is in force between the USA and Italy regarding the marriage of US citizens in Italy: this is the Exchange of notes made in Rome on 8/18/1964 (from Italy, ratified with Legge: 13/10 / 1965, No. 1195).

-The agreement was stipulated to “resolve” the question of the fact that in the USA, there are no competent authorities to issue the declaration required by art.
-116, 1 Civil Code (Codice Civile).
+The agreement was stipulated to “resolve” the question of the fact that in the USA, there were no competent authorities to issue the declaration required by art.
+116, 1 (Italian) Civil Code (Codice Civile).

 If your question is “Can an American get married in Italy“, well the answer is yes!

 So take into consideration what you will need to complete the full procedure as described below.